-It’s nice to have plenty going on in your garden and on your balcony in the quiet months as well.
-If you feed the birds now, they will make their way to you throughout the winter and will visit you again in the spring.
-Singing!
+It’s always nice to have lots of activity in your garden and on your balcony during the quieter months as well.
+If you start feeding the birds now, they will come to you throughout the winter and turn up again in the spring singing!

-Not only will birds love tasty seeds and berries, but there are also few better ways to observe them than through your window.
-You will soon come to recognise them.
-The robin is a tiny tyrant who prefers to dine alone.
-Blackbirds and pigeons will ostentatiously sit outside your window in hope when they’re hungry.
-And tits are shy acrobats who express their gratitude for what you provide by performing a fluttering Cirque du Soleil for you.
-The richer your garden in terms of weeds, berries and seed-bearing plants, the greater the chance that they will touch down for a tasty snack.
+Not only will you be really helping the birds with tasty seeds and berries, but you’ll have the best view of them from behind the glass.
+You will often get to know them very quickly.
+The robin is a tiny tyrant who likes to eat alone.
+Blackbirds and pigeons may sit hopefully in your line of sight when they’re hungry.
+And tits are shy acrobats who will perform a fluttering Cirque du Soleil as thanks for what you have provided.
+The richer the pickings in your garden - and that includes weeds, berries and seed-bearing plants - the greater the likelihood that they will settle down for a tasty snack.

-Small birds burn up 10 to 25% of their body weight per night to keep warm, larger birds slightly less.
+Small birds burn 10 to 25% of their bodyweight every night to keep warm, whilst larger birds use slightly less.
 As soon as it gets light they go out foraging in order to get enough fuel to maintain their body temperature.
-If you want to provide extra nutrition, ensure that there is fresh food available early in the morning - that will give them the greatest benefit.
+If you want to feed them, make sure that there is fresh food available early in the morning when they will get the most benefit.

 You will need:

 ● 1 packet of unsalted lard

 ● Large pine cones

 STEP 1.
 Melt the lard in a pan.
 Wait until it is warm but not hot.

 STEP 2.
 Then stir in the mixed seeds (if you really want to treat the birds, add some raisins and mealworms) and leave this mixture to cool until it is almost completely congealed.